 Published April 28, 2014 By the Foundation

 th Annual 5K Walk/Run Directly Benefits Local Breast Cancer Research FoundationSanta Monica, CA, April 23, 2014 – Exercise is one of the best-known forms of cancer prevention, and annual event calendars are teaming with breast cancer walks and runs.
 There are so many choices that it is difficult to decipher which fundraising events really make a difference in eradicating breast cancer.
-Dr. Susan Love Foundation for Breast Cancer Research’s annual Walk with Love is serious business.
+Dr. Susan Love Foundation for Breast Cancer Research’s annual Walk With Love is serious business.
 In spite of the festive atmosphere and the 5K walk, run or stroll through the beautiful Pacific Palisades on a glorious Sunday morning in May, there is much to be done to create a future without breast cancer.
-Chief Visionary Officer Dr. Susan Love has made it her life’s work to find the cause and prevention of breast cancer.
+Founder and Chief Visionary Officer Dr. Susan Love has made it her life’s work to find the cause and prevention of breast cancer.
 “We have achieved breast cancer awareness and there are many effective treatments available for those who are diagnosed.
 But cancer isn’t a walk in the park,” says Dr. Love, who was diagnosed with leukemia in 2012 and underwent chemotherapy and a bone marrow transplant.
 “Though survivors may be grateful to be alive, the cost of the cure is high.
 Dr. Susan Love Foundation for Breast Cancer Research is in this to find the cause of breast cancer and ways to prevent it.”
-Ian Taras, MD, is on board for Walk with Love 2014.
+Ian Taras, MD, is on board for Walk With Love 2014.
 Dr. Taras’ mother was diagnosed with breast cancer at 47.
 When Dr. Taras and his sister discovered they carry the BRCA gene mutation, his sister had a prophylactic mastectomy to reduce her risk of breast and ovarian cancer.
 For the past dozen years, the Woodland Hills gynecologist and philanthropist Dr. Taras and his team have participated in the Revlon Run Walk, raising over $500,000 for research into women’s cancers.
 This year, Dr. Taras decided it was time for a change.
 “We need to shift breast cancer research into high gear and focus on finding the cause(s) and ways to prevent it,” said Dr. Taras.
 “Every one of us can participate in breakthrough research like the [HOW] Study and anyone can have a direct impact on ending breast cancer by raising funds that support Dr. Susan Love Foundation for Breast Cancer Research’s programs.”
-To register or sponsor a participant for Walk with Love 2014, visit www.actwithlove.org/walk.
+To register or sponsor a participant for Walk With Love 2014, visit www.actwithlove.org/walk.
 Registration starts at $45 for adults; $35 for youths aged 5-16.
 Children 4 and under are free.
 About Dr. Susan Love Foundation for Breast Cancer Research Dr. Susan Love Foundation for Breast Cancer Research’s mission is to achieve a future without breast cancer by focusing on prevention and finding the cause.
-This is being accomplished by democratizing research to include the public’s voice in the process, facilitating research through programs like the Army of Women®, launched in 2008 as a resource for researchers, and performing research through projects like the innovative Health of Women [HOW] Study™, created in 2012 to identify the cause and cost of the disease through an online cohort.
-The Dr. Susan Love Foundation for Breast Cancer Research, and its more than 375,000 Army of Women volunteers nationwide, invite you to Act with Love and become part of a movement to engage the public in breast cancer research with the goal of eradicating the disease once and for all.
-To learn more and show your support, visit www.actwithlove.org. ### For further information on Walk with Love contact: Media: Monika Wegener, gro.evolhtiwtcanull@renegewm or 310-828-0060 ext.
+This is being accomplished by democratizing research to include the public’s voice in the process, facilitating research through programs like the Love Research Army, launched in 2008 as a resource for researchers, and performing research through projects like the innovative Health of Women [HOW] Study™, created in 2012 to identify the cause and cost of the disease through an online cohort.
+The Dr. Susan Love Foundation for Breast Cancer Research, and its more than 375,000 Love Research Army volunteers nationwide, invite you to Act With Love and become part of a movement to engage the public in breast cancer research with the goal of eradicating the disease once and for all.
+To learn more and show your support, visit www.actwithlove.org. ### For further information on Walk With Love contact: Media: Monika Wegener, gro.evolhtiwtcanull@renegewm or 310-828-0060 ext.
 60 Individual or Team Participation and Sponsorship: Joanne Danganan, gro.evolhtiwtcanull@nanagnadj or 310-828-0060 ext.
-33. Walk with Love 2014, a fun and festive community-oriented 5K Walk/Run through beautiful Pacific Palisades, is serious business.
+33. Walk With Love 2014, a fun and festive community-oriented 5K Walk/Run through beautiful Pacific Palisades, is serious business.
 Donations directly benefit Dr. Susan Love Foundation for Breast Cancer Research and its innovative research into the cause and prevention of breast cancer.
 Ian Taras, MD, and his team have raised more than $500,000 for research into women’s cancers.
-Dr. Taras and DrTaras.com are participating in Dr. Susan Love Foundation for Breast Cancer Research’s Walk with Love 2014 on May 18 in Pacific Palisades.
+Dr. Taras and DrTaras.com are participating in Dr. Susan Love Foundation for Breast Cancer Research’s Walk With Love 2014 on May 18 in Pacific Palisades.
 See Team Taras’ fundraising page for an update on their fundraising progress.